Madras, India » Entertainment » Festivals

 Pongal

-It is the harvest festival of thanks giving to Sun, Earth and the Cow.
-It is celebrated in the month of January for three days.
+It is the harvest festival of thanksgiving to the Sun, Earth and the Cow.
+It is celebrated in January for three days.
 People offer sugarcane, turmeric, sheaves of paddy, newly prepared jaggery, vegetables and pulses to the Sun god, the earth and the cow.

 Karthikai Deepam